bwerff/TokenTally/README.md

 ### Data residency options

 TokenTally runs in US-East by default.
 Enterprise customers may pin all data processing to the EU region or deploy the gateway inside their own Kubernetes clusters using the Helm chart under `helm/token-tally`.
+See `scripts/setup_clickhouse_multi_region.sh` for an example ClickHouse replication setup spanning US and EU clusters.

 ## Frontend
 A Next.js + tRPC admin portal lives in `frontend/`.
 Run `npm install` in that